khofstadter/CS220-AU-navigating-the-digital-world/README.md

 ## TODO
 This is Krisztian's todo list:

-### w7 presentations
-- create schedule and send email reminder to presenters

 ### w8 reading week
-did I address all of these:
+- send info of guest presenters to students did I address all of these:
 - how are digital technologies transforming society?
 - to what extent do digital technologies curb or enhance our rights and freedom?